-Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting policies used are described in Note 1 to the financial statements.
-During the year ended December 31, 2022, MARC adopted Governmental Accounting Standards Board (GASB) No. 87, Leases, which changed the accounting policies for accounting for leases as stated in Note (1)B to the financial statements.
-No other new accounting policies were adopted and the application of existing policies was not changed during the year.
-We noted no transactions entered into during the year for which there was a lack of authoritative guidance or consensus.
-There are no significant transactions that have been recognized in the financial statements in a different period than when the transaction occurred.
-There are no instances where we consider a significant accounting practice that is acceptable under the applicable financial reporting framework not to be most appropriate to the particular circumstances of MARC.
+- Management is responsible for the selection and use of appropriate accounting policies - Significant accounting policies are described in Note 1(B) to the financial statements - MARC implemented Governmental Accounting Standards Board (GASB) Statement No. 96, Subscription Based Information Technology Agreements (SBITAS), which changed the accounting policies for accounting for SBITAs and is further described in Note 1 (B) to the financial statements.
+No other new accounting policies were adopted and none were changed - No transactions entered into during the year lacked authoritative guidance or consensus - No transactions were recorded outside of the period they occurred in - There were no instances where a significant accounting practice acceptable under the applicable financial reporting framework isn't appropriate - No significant unusual transactions were noted